drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 # P

 #### Paramedic Method
 Richard Lanham's famous Paramedic Method for revising sentences helps you to rework vague, wordy, bureaucratic-sounding prose.
 [The Purdue OWL explains this easy, effective method](https://owl.english.purdue.edu/owl/resource/635/01/) for tightening sentences and reworking wooly ideas.
+The Writing Center at the University of Wisconsin-Madison has [an excellent handout](http://writing.wisc.edu/Handbook/CCS_wordyphrases.html) on tightening wordy phrases.
 #### passive voice
 You should have a strong bias favoring active voice (*Lincoln delivered the speech*) over passive voice (*The speech was delivered by Lincoln*), unless you have a specific reason for using passive voice.
 Passive voice is not **wrong**; it’s just (usually) weaker.
 For more details, see [this handout from our Writing Center](https://sites.stedwards.edu/writing/files/2015/09/St.-Edwards-Univ-Writing-Center-Handout-on-Passive-Voice-19nzb1n.pdf).
 #### people vs entities: pronouns